Select the Manage → Setting → Review Workflow menu.

 Number of reviewers needed to return a Question

-The number of Reviewers who must return an item in its current form before it is returned to the author.
+The number of Reviewers who must return a Question in its current form before it is returned to the author.
 Allowed values range from 1 to 15; the default is 3.

 Require reviewers to classify unclassified Questions to level

-Choose Yes if Reviewers should ensure the item is correctly classified, and then select the level to which the item should be classified from the drop-down list.
+Choose Yes if Reviewers should ensure the Question is correctly classified, and then select the level to which the Question should be classified from the drop-down list.

 Require Comment on modifying Question